Speeding is no accident

 - make every effort to been seen by wearing reflective or hi-vis clothing

-You can get more information about road safety at the page below:
+You can get more information about road safety at this link:

 It is better to arrive late and alive, than to not arrive at all.